EArtiges/EArtiges.github.io/_posts/2021-04-01-Turing-patterns-part-2.md

 #### Part II.
 Stability Analysis: A balancing act

 To help us answer this, we'll invoke the Jacobian.
 Remember that Turing's intuition is to start with a stable homogeneous equilibrium (so, no diffusion since it's uniformly flat).
-Therefore around $$(u^*,v^*)$$, the conditions that we borrowed from the theory of linear dynamical systems are met, and since there is no diffusion, they simply translate to:
+Therefore around $$(u^*,v^*)$$, the <a href="https://eartiges.github.io/complex-systems/complexity/turing-patterns/p5.js/2021/04/01/Turing-patterns-part-1.html" target="_blank">conditions that we borrowed from the theory of linear dynamical systems</a> are met, and since there is no diffusion, they simply translate to:

 $$ \mathrm{Tr}(J) < 0 $$